Duke-PL-Course/Prolog/2013-02-05-book-problems.md

 * Reverse the elements of a list
 * Find the smallest element of a list
-* Sort the emelents of a list
+* Sort the elements of a list

 ## Day 3